reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 @{errver(false, "v0.1")}

-This error indicates that you tried to use the `{!reach} publish` keyword twice in a publication.
+This error indicates that you tried to use the `{!rsh} publish` keyword twice in a publication.

 ## {#RE0059} RE0059